nanobox-io/nanobox-guides-old/source/angularjs/index.html.md

 With the application configured; due to the complexity of setting up a simple Angular application it is recommended that you follow their guide steps 2 - 5.
 Once complete return here to get your app running with nanobox.

-**NOTE:** We've also created a [nanobox-angularjs](https://github.com/nanobox-quickstarts/nanobox-angularjs) quickstart that was created following their guide which can be used to quickly launch an Angular app with nanobox.
+**NOTE:** We've also created a <a href="https://github.com/nanobox-quickstarts/nanobox-angularjs" target="\_blank">nanobox-angularjs</a> quickstart that was created following their guide which can be used to quickly launch an Angular app with nanobox.

 #### Make it Accessible
 Most frameworks by default will bind to localhost, however we need to allow connections from the host into your container.
 To do this we need to tell angular to bind to all available IP's